 As a consequence, you are getting what McDermott calls “radial consistency” – the ability of the shaft to perform in the same way regardless of its orientation.
 All in all, the excellent consistency of the shaft allows you to avoid compensating for spin and throw at ever shot.

-The design of the G710 pool cue is remarkable as well – this pool cue boasts a plentitude of intricate inlays, and its lizard-embossed leather wrap is quite an eye-catcher as well.
+The design of the G710 is remarkable as well – it boasts a plentitude of intricate inlays, and its lizard-embossed leather wrap is quite an eye-catcher as well.

 But as mentioned above, all this beauty costs quite the money, so the G710 definitely isn’t the for the average player!